conradoalexsander/ListApp-Listinha-ReactNative-Axios/README.md

-#Listinha - A toBuy list using React Native and Axios mobile application
+# Listinha -React Native and Axios list mobile application

 Listinha is a to buy list mobile application based in React Native.
 It uses Axios to handle the HTTP request to a generic backend.